 BIS 362 The United States-Mexico Borderlands: Culture, History, Theory Focuses on the formation of the United States-Mexico border region as a process shaped by contested historical, cultural, and political forces.
-Examines how cultural contact, conflict, and negotiation in the borderlands have given rise to new social formations, identities, and ideologies.
-(5) I&S
+Examines how cultural contact, conflict, and

 BIS 363 Politics and Popular Music Explores the role that music has played and continues to play in political action and the contestation over political power.
 Focuses on key national and international political movements and examines the songs, music genres, and artists that have played important roles in those movements.
 (5) VLPA